Skip to main content

 Application to Advanced Wellness Protocols

-These legal protections become particularly significant when considering advanced wellness protocols, such as (HRT) or peptide therapy.
+These legal protections become particularly significant when considering advanced wellness protocols, such as hormone replacement therapy (HRT) or peptide therapy.
 These interventions are often preceded by comprehensive blood panels and health assessments that could reveal information with genetic implications.
 For example, an individual’s baseline testosterone levels or their response to certain peptides might be influenced by their genetic makeup.

 In this context, GINA ensures that any recommendation for such a protocol is made within a protected space.
 The information gathered to make that recommendation, including any family history that might suggest a predisposition to hormonal imbalances, is shielded.